 Laurence Morris is a mining engineer and geologist with more than 35 years of experience in the metals and mining business.
 Mr. Morris has broad international experience in construction, operating and planning roles ranging from exploration stage to large scale operating mines in a variety of commodities and countries.
 From 2015 to 2017, Mr. Morris was the Mine Manager for First Quantum Minerals at their US\$5.5 billion Cobre Panama project, where he was responsible for transitioning the project from a greenfields site to an operating mine, including mine planning, mining team assembly and training, setting up operating procedures and technical services.
-Prior to this Mr. Morris has held several key positions including Vice President of Operations for

-Minefinders Corporation Ltd. from 2010 to 2013.
+Prior to this Mr. Morris held several key positions including Vice President of Operations for Minefinders Corporation Ltd. from 2010 to 2013.
 In that position, he oversaw all aspects of development, mining operations, exploration activities and resource management at the Dolores mine in Mexico.
 Prior to joining Minefinders in 2010, Mr. Morris worked in mine management for First Quantum Minerals Ltd. in Zambia and Mauritania.
 Mr. Morris holds an Honours Bachelor of Science in Geology from the University of Sheffield.
+He is a Fellow of the Institute of Materials, Minerals and Mining (IOM3), a voluntary director of the IOM3's Minerals Technology Division, and an active writer on mining and environmental matters.
+He is a registered project manager and a member of the Association of Project Management.